jishan900/AIBAS_Heart-Disease-Predictor/README.md

-# Welcome to the Platform for AI-based Cyber-Physical Systems
+# Welcome to the Project Heart Disease Predictor

 The AI-CPS is an end-to-end open source platform for cyber-physical systems considering a knowledge base with the aid of artificial neuronal networks (ANN).
 It has a comprehensive, flexible ecosystem of tools, libraries, and community resources that lets researchers push the state-of-the-art in ANN and developers easily build and deploy ANN-powered applications.